hashicorp/vault/website/source/docs/concepts/policies.html.md

 identity.
 The identity must be revoked and reauthenticated to receive the new policy list.

-If an _existing_ policy is modified, the modifications propogate to all associated users instantly.
+If an _existing_ policy is modified, the modifications propagate to all associated users instantly.
 The above paragraph is more specifically stating that you can't add new or remove policies associated with an active identity.